How to see the Aurora Borealis on a budget

 Aurora Australis can be observed from high southern latitudes in Antarctica, Chile, Argentina, New Zealand, and Australia.

-Aurora Borealis on the other hand is visible from locations close to the center of the Arctic Circle such as Alaska, Canada, Iceland, Greenland, Norway, Sweden, Finland or Russia.
+Aurora Borealis on the other hand is visible from locations close to the center of the Arctic Circle such as Alaska, Canada, Iceland, Greenland, Norway, Sweden, Finland, and Russia.

-Best and cheapest place to see the Northern Lights in Europe
+Abisko Sweden: Best and cheapest place to see the Northern Lights

-The best places to see Aurora Borealis are locations with no pollution (that includes light pollution), located inside or as close as possible to the auroral zone and that get as many clear nights as possible.
+The best places to see the Aurora Borealis are locations with no pollution (that includes light pollution) located inside or as close as possible to the auroral zone and that get as many clear nights as possible.

 Norway (particularly Tromso) and Iceland are two locations that are often dubbed the best places to see the Northern Lights.
 I don’t agree with this, especially if you are on a budget.